eunakhan/social-value/README.md

 > results$social_percentage
 ```

-To print the rsquared value for the linear relationship between the observed and predicted Social Value, write:
+To print the accuracy (binned) of the random forest model, write:
 ```
-results$rsquared
+results$accuracy_percentage
 ```

 To print the fit statistics of the random forest model: